 Table of Contents

-Ataxia can be classified according to the onset of episodic, acute, intermittent and chronic ataxia.
-Acute ataxia in children is caused by CNS tumors, trauma, CNS infection, toxins, metabolic causes or stroke.
-Recurrent ataxia can be due to metabolic causes, seizures, basilar artery migraine or toxins.
-Chronic ataxia is usually the result of hereditary ataxia, CNS tumors, congenital anomalies, hydrocephalus or metabolic disorders.
+Ataxia may be classified as episodic, acute, intermittent, or chronic.
+Acute ataxia in children is caused by central nervous system (CNS) tumors, trauma, CNS infection, toxins, metabolic dysfunction, or stroke.
+Recurrent ataxia may be due to metabolic dysfunction, seizures, basilar artery migraine, or toxins.
+Chronic ataxia is usually the result of hereditary ataxia, CNS tumors, congenital anomalies, hydrocephalus, or metabolic disorders.

 Acute cerebellar ataxia

 Acute cerebellar ataxia is the most common cause of acute ataxia in children.
-It is more common in children less than 5 years following infections.
+It is more common in children under the age of 5 years following an infection.
 It is usually benign and self-limited.
-Careful examination of work up to exclude more serious life-threatening causes of ataxia.
+Careful examination and work-up are needed to exclude more serious, life-threatening causes of ataxia.

-Acute intoxication is a common cause of childhood ataxia due to the ingestion of medications affecting CNS.
-Children present with altered mental status, ataxia and behavior changes.
-Anticonvulsants, alcohol, benzodiazepines, illicit drugs and lead are common medication causing ataxia in children.
+Acute intoxication is a common cause of childhood ataxia due to the ingestion of medications affecting the CNS.
+Children present with altered mental status, ataxia, and behavior changes.
+Anticonvulsants, alcohol, benzodiazepines, illicit drugs, and lead are common medications causing ataxia in children.

 Tumors are a common cause of cerebellar ataxia.
-Cerebellar tumors, or tumors of the posterior fossa e.g. hemangioblastoma or neuroblastoma, are known to interfere with the CSF drainage leading to early elevated intracranial tension.
-Patients complain of a headache, vomiting, blurring of vision and focal neurological lesions.
-Acute edema and hemorrhage lead to a disturbed conscious level.
+Cerebellar tumors or tumors of the posterior fossa (e.g., hemangioblastoma or neuroblastoma) can interfere with cerebrospinal fluid drainage, leading to early elevated intracranial tension.
+Patients complain of headache, vomiting, blurring of vision, and focal neurological lesions.
+Acute edema and hemorrhage lead to disturbed consciousness.
 Ataxia develops from cerebellar compression.

-These are degenerative disorders that are triggered by the immune system in response to a tumor.
-Opsoclonus-myoclonus syndrome (OMS) is a rare condition that can be associated with neuroblastoma present with opsoclonus, body myoclonus, and truncal titubation, as well as ataxia.
-Encephalopathy and sleep problems can arise.
+Paraneoplastic syndromes are degenerative disorders that are triggered by the immune system in response to a tumor.
+Opsoclonus-myoclonus syndrome is a rare condition that can be associated with neuroblastoma.
+Its presentation includes opsoclonus, body myoclonus, and truncal titubation, as well as ataxia.
+Encephalopathy and sleep problems may also arise.

-Acute stroke in children with sickle cell disease, systemic lupus erythematosus, nephrotic syndrome and homocystinuria is a well-known cause of acute ataxia.
-Hemorrhage due to vertebral artery dissection is the most common in children.
-The occurrence of cerebrovascular events leads to deprivation of oxygen and nutrients to some parts of the brain that leads to brain damage causing ataxia.
+Acute stroke in children with sickle cell disease, systemic lupus erythematosus, nephrotic syndrome, or homocystinuria is a well-known cause of acute ataxia.
+Hemorrhage due to vertebral artery dissection is the most common cause of stroke in children.
+The occurrence of cerebrovascular events leads to the deprivation of oxygen and nutrients to some parts of the brain, leading to brain damage that causes ataxia.

 Intracranial hemorrhage in children can be the result of trauma or vascular malformation.
-Intracranial hemorrhage leads to serious life-threatening elevation of the intracranial tension and subsequently ataxia.
+It can lead to life-threatening elevation of intracranial tension and, subsequently, ataxia.

-Both current and resolving infections lead to ataxia.
-Viral or bacterial agents with autoimmune-mediated cerebellitis can cause temporary ataxia in children which usually resolves with no permanent sequelae.
-Common viruses include; EBV, Herpes simplex, varicella, parvovirus B19, mumps, and influenza.
+Both current and resolving CNS infections can lead to ataxia.
+Viral or bacterial agents with autoimmune-mediated cerebellitis can cause temporary ataxia in children; these usually resolve with no permanent sequelae.
+Common viruses include Epstein-Barr, herpes simplex, varicella, parvovirus B19, mumps, and influenza.

-Cerebellar abscess, encephalitis, meningitis and acute post-infectious demyelinating encephalomyelitis are all causes of acute infectious ataxia.
-Patients present with fever, elevated intracranial tension, focal neurological symptoms, seizures, disturbed conscious level and ataxia.
-Acute post-infectious demyelinating encephalomyelitis sometimes present with ataxia as well as seizures, sensory and motor abnormalities following infection due to demyelination.
+Cerebellar abscess, encephalitis, meningitis, and acute post-infectious demyelinating encephalomyelitis are all causes of acute infectious ataxia.
+Patients present with fever, elevated intracranial tension, focal neurological symptoms, seizures, altered consciousness level, and ataxia.
+Acute postinfectious demyelinating encephalomyelitis sometimes presents with ataxia, as well as seizures and sensory and motor abnormalities.

-Labyrinthitis describes the inflammation of the labyrinth due to viral or bacterial infection complicating otitis media leads to hearing loss, vertigo and loss of balance.
+Labyrinthitis describes inflammation of the labyrinth due to viral or bacterial infection.
+It may complicate otitis media, leading to hearing loss, vertigo, and loss of balance.

-Guillain-Barré syndrome (GBS) usually causes motor paralysis, but ataxia can develop due to a loss of cerebellar sensory input.
+Guillain-Barré syndrome usually causes motor paralysis, but ataxia may develop due to a loss of cerebellar sensory input.

-Autosomal dominant ataxia is numerous, most of which is due to a gain of function mutation due to trinucleotide repeat expansion mutation.
-They commonly present during adulthood, but less commonly can present during childhood.
-The family history of autosomal dominant ataxia is the key determining factor.
+There are many other types of autosomal dominant ataxia, most of which result from a gain of function mutation due to trinucleotide repeat expansion.
+They commonly present during adulthood, though are sometimes present during childhood.
+A family history of autosomal dominant ataxia is the key determining factor.

-Autosomal recessive ataxia: are common in children and they can manifest early or later in adulthood.
-Sensory polyneuropathy, as well as other organ dysfunction, are common presentations.
-The most common hereditary ataxia is Friedreich ataxia.
+Autosomal recessive ataxia is common in children and may also manifest in adults.
+Sensory polyneuropathy, as well as other forms of organ dysfunction, is a common presentation.
+The most common hereditary ataxia is Friedreich’s ataxia.

-Friedreich’s ataxia is due to the expansion of the GAA repeat in the FXN gene responsible for iron clusters with resultant iron overload in the mitochondria.
-Cases present with ataxia, weakness, absent reflexes and dorsiflexion of the toes.
-Other associated presentations may include scoliosis, visual and auditory dysfunctions, cardiomyopathy with conduction abnormalities and diabetes mellitus.
-An MRI shows late atrophy of the cerebellum and thin cervical spinal cord.
+Friedreich’s ataxia is due to the expansion of the GAA repeat in the FXN gene responsible for iron clusters, with resultant iron overload in the mitochondria.
+Patients present with ataxia, weakness, absent reflexes, and dorsiflexion of the toes.
+Other associated presentations may include scoliosis, visual and auditory dysfunctions, cardiomyopathy with conduction abnormalities, and diabetes mellitus.
+Magnetic resonance imaging (MRI) scan shows late atrophy of the cerebellum and a thin cervical spinal cord.

-Ataxia telangiectasia is also called Louis-Bar syndrome and is considered the second most common cause of autosomal recessive ataxia.
+Ataxia-telangiectasia, also known as Louis-Bar syndrome, is considered the 2nd most common cause of autosomal recessive ataxia.
 It is caused by a mutation in the ATM gene responsible for managing DNA repair.
 The mutation leads to cerebellar ataxia, telangiectasias, oculomotor apraxia, delayed puberty, dysarthria, and diabetes.
 The immune system is also impaired, increasing the risk of infections and cancer.
-An MRI shows cerebellar atrophy.
+An MRI scan shows cerebellar atrophy.

 Subacute and Chronic Ataxia

-Most of the children presenting with subacute or chronic ataxia have long-standing disorders including; nutritional, inflammatory, autoimmune, infectious and endocrine diseases.
+Most children presenting with subacute or chronic ataxia have a long-standing disorder such as nutritional issues or inflammatory, autoimmune, infectious, and endocrine diseases.
 Vitamin B12 and folate deficiencies are common causes of sensorineural ataxia in adults and children.